DO's and DON'Ts

 The seller may cancel an invalid or void transaction, as defined by these circumstances:

-- The buyer did not pay (see Non-payment) at the time the transaction was created, according to the transaction agreement or according to the terms in the seller's policies.
+- The buyer did not pay (see Non-payment) at the time the transaction was created, according to the transaction agreement or according to the Terms and Conditions of Sale.